Lanusungkum Jamir

-Lanusungkum Jamir (born on 1 March 1964) is an Indian jurist serving as judge of the Calcutta High Court, in the state of West Bengal.
-He is a former judge of the Gauhati High Court, where he also served as Acting Chief Justice twice, and a former judge of the Manipur High Court.
+Lanusungkum Jamir (born 1 March 1964) is a retired Indian judge, who served as judge in the high courts of the Calcutta, Gauhati, Manipur.
+He also served as Acting Chief Justice twice in Gauhati High Court.

 Early life and career

 Justice Jamir was born on 1 March 1964.
 He did his LLB from the North Eastern Hill University in 1988.
 He enrolled with the Bar Council of Assam, Nagaland, Meghalaya, Manipur and Tripura in 1989.
 He was appointed as Additional Advocate General of Nagaland in March 2009 and continued as such till his elevation as Additional Judge of the Gauhati High Court on 22 May 2013.

 He was transferred as Additional Judge to Manipur High Court and took oath as 9 October 2018 where he was confirmed as permanent judge on 12 November 2018.
 He was retransferred to Gauhati High Court and took oath on 10 June 2022.

 He has served twice as Acting Chief Justice of Gauhati High Court consequent upon the elevation of the then Chief Justices Sandeep Mehta and Vijay Bishnoi to Supreme Court of India respectively.

-On 26 May 2025 Supreme Court collegium led by CJI B. R. Gavai recommended his transfer to Calcutta High Court.
+He was transferred to Calcutta High Court on 22 July 2025 and retired on 28 February 2026.